kumarkharod/kumarkharod/README.md

-# Hey, I'm Kumar 👋
+# Hey, I'm Kumar Kharod👋

 Sports analytics student at [University] focused on turning messy sports data into decisions that actually matter.